The English definition of prayer does not exactly match the word in the Bible from which the English word is translated.

 "Now Elijah the Tishbite, from Tishbe in Gilead, said to Ahab, 'As the LORD, the God of Israel, lives, whom I serve, there will be neither dew nor rain in the next few years except at my word.'"That's the first time we hear of Elijah, and Elijah's prayer was "As the LORD, the God of Israel, lives, whom I serve, there will be neither dew nor rain in the next few years except at my word."

-Elijah prays in the name of the "LORD" ("LORD" = Tetragrammaton = יהוה = "YHWH" = "Yahweh," or "Jehovah," equivalent to our saying "in the name of 'Jesus'" today), but he does not address God.
+Elijah prays in the name of "the LORD," with capital L-O-R-D in a slightly different font, is what we call the Tetragrammaton = יהוה = "YHWH" = "Yahweh," or "Jehovah," equivalent to our saying "in the name of 'Jesus'" today.
+However, Elijah does not address God.
 Nevertheless, it is clearly a "toward-vow."
 He says that there will be no rain except at "my word."
 And who does he "pray" to?
 He "prays" to wicked King Ahab.

 That's at least three sacred cows destroyed: 1.
 He prays in the name of God, but does not address God.
 2. He says that it will be according to his (Elijah's) word, not "God's word."
 3. He prays to Ahab, a man.

 The second prayer that James is referring to is in 1 Kings 18:41